z-gong/mstk/README.md

 Some example scripts for running and analyzing simulations using `mstools`

 #### An example of using ms-tools
-This script build NPT simulation box of hexane at 500 K and 10 bar using `Packmol` and `DFF` and prepare input files for `GROMACS` and script for `Slurm` job manager
+This script build simulation box of hexane using `Packmol`, assign temperature-dependent *TEAM_MGI* force field using `DFF`, prepare input files for running `GROMACS` NPT simulation at 500 K and 10 bar, and generate script for `Slurm` job manager
 ```
 import sys
-sys.path.append(/PATH/OF/ms-tools)
+sys.path.append(/PATH/OF/MS-TOOLS)

 from mstools.wrapper import Packmol, DFF, GMX
 from mstools.jobmanager import Slurm